British Caspian Flotilla: History

 The force was established under the command of Commodore David Norris in September 1918.
 Norris traveled by road from Baghdad to Enzeli with a convoy of lorries transporting naval guns.
-In January 1919 he was reinforced by 12 Coastal Motor Boats sent by train from Batumi the Black Sea.
+In January 1919, he was reinforced by 12 Coastal Motor Boats (CMBs) sent by train from Batumi on the Black Sea.
 These ships were then armed with the naval guns, officered by British officers with a crew guarded by Royal Marines.

 The flotilla maintained bases at Enzeli and Krasnovodsk, and in addition facilitated lines of communication between British land units in Baku, Petrovsk (Chechen Island), Fort Alexandrovsk.

 The flotilla was successful in the Battle of Alexandrovsky Fort in May 1919 against a Bolshevik flotilla.